EXXETA/wordpress-plugin-donations/README.md

 # WWF Donation Plugins

 **Online shop plugins to collect donations for the non-profit organization [WWF Germany](https://www.wwf.de/).
-Display banners and sending mail reports.**
+Display banners and sending mail reports.
+At this moment there are three plugins for WooCommerce, Shopware version 5 and 6.**

 **NOTE:** Currently all these plugins are in German language available only.

 Do you have questions, want to request a feature or did you find a bug? [-> Create issues!](https://github.com/EXXETA/wwf-plugin-donations/issues)

+This README will give you some high-level ideas of the shop plugins, for shop-specific information have a look at the subdirectories *wp* and *shopware*.

 ### General Features